MohammedWajih/sary_reservations/README.md

 ## to run the project

     - install docker
-    - run this command [ php artisan serve ]
+    - run this command [ docker-compose up  ]

 ## to test the project